QCD antenna radiative spectrum in dense media within the Improved Opacity Expansion: QCD antenna: vacuum and in-medium spectrum

 When considering a gluon with finite energy~\cite{Casalderrey-Solana:2011ule, Mehtar-Tani:2011vlz, Mehtar-Tani:2011lic, Mehtar-Tani:2012mfa}, there is a more complex structure of the transition between two regimes dominated by either coherence or incoherence of the $q\bar q$ antenna.
 This transition is parametrically governed by an interplay between the maximum dipole size $r_{\perp} = \theta_{q\bar q}L$ and a medium-induced scale.
 In the case of a finite, dense medium~\cite{Mehtar-Tani:2012mfa}, and in the harmonic or multiple soft scattering approximation, that we will define in Section~\ref{subsec:BroadeningIOE}, the decoherence factor takes the form

-such that the medium-induced scale $Q_{s,0}^2 = \hat q_0 L$ can be identified as a (bare) saturation scale.
-It follows that two regimes~\cite{Mehtar-Tani:2012mfa} can be identified: \textit{dipole} where $r_{\perp} < Q_{s,0}^{-1}$, and \textit{partial decoherence} when $r_{\perp} > Q_{s,0}^{-1}$.
+such that the medium-induced scale $Q_{s0}^2 = \hat q_0 L$ can be identified as a (bare) saturation scale.
+It follows that two regimes~\cite{Mehtar-Tani:2012mfa} can be identified: \textit{dipole} where $r_{\perp} < Q_{s0}^{-1}$, and \textit{partial decoherence} when $r_{\perp} > Q_{s0}^{-1}$.
 In the former regime, the decoherence factor is small and reads

-resulting only in partial decoherence of the spectrum and, in the case of vanishing dipole size $r_{\perp}$ or saturation scale $Q_{s,0}$, total color transparency.
-This interplay can also be formulated in terms of time estimates, where the dipole condition can be translated into $t_d \sim (\hat q \theta_{q\bar q})^{-1/3} > L$, i.e., the average time it takes for the $q\bar q$ to be decohered by the medium is typically larger than the medium's length.
-In the opposite regime, the quark and anti-quark, on average, decohere due to interactions with the medium after a short time ($t_d < L$), causing $\Delta_{\rm med}(L)$ to saturate at unity, in the limit of sufficiently small $t_d$.
+resulting only in partial decoherence of the spectrum and, in the case of vanishing dipole size $r_{\perp}$ or saturation scale $Q_{s0}$, total color transparency.
+This interplay can also be formulated in terms of time estimates, where the dipole condition can be translated into $t_{d0} \sim (\hat q_0 \theta_{q\bar q}^2)^{-1/3} > L$, i.e., the average time it takes for the $q\bar q$ to be decohered by the medium is typically larger than the medium's length.
+In the opposite regime, the quark and anti-quark, on average, decohere due to interactions with the medium after a short time ($t_{d0} < L$), causing $\Delta_{\rm med}(L)$ to saturate at unity, in the limit of sufficiently small $t_{d0}$.
 In this case, the interference term is suppressed and the quark and anti-quark radiate, predominantly, as independent color sources.

 It should be emphasized that the harmonic approximation employed to obtain the simple expression for $\Delta_{\rm med}$ in Eq.~\eqref{eq:harmonic_deltamed} is typically only valid for sufficiently soft ($\omega \ll \omega_{c0} = \frac{\hat q_0 L^2}{2}$) and collinear ($\k \ll Q_{s0}$) gluon emissions.
 Hence, for more energetic gluons the radiation spectrum becomes sensitive to single hard scatterings with the medium, more well described within the opacity expansion approach~\cite{Mehtar-Tani:2011lic}.
-A discussion on how to incorporate the regimes of multiple soft scattering and of a single hard scattering to describe in-medium color coherence is presented in what follows.
+A discussion on how to incorporate the regimes of multiple soft scattering and of a single hard scattering~\footnote{ See~\cite{Isaksen:2022pkj} where the two regimes and the Bethe-Heitler regime are included in the radiative spectrum.} to describe in-medium color coherence is presented in what follows.